Herts & Essex Border Ecumenical Area (HAEBEA)

 "That they may be one, just as We are one" (John 17 v22 NASB)

-Our original Circuit of Harlow, Ongar, Epping and North Weald has been expanded
+In September 2006, our original Methodist Circuit of Harlow, Ongar, Epping and North Weald was expanded

-into the Herts and Essex Borders Ecumenical Area since September 2006, adding
+into the Herts and Essex Borders Ecumenical Area (HAEBEA), adding

 Methodist, Anglican and United Reformed Churches in Waltham Cross, Hoddesdon,

-all Churches come together regularly for HAEBEA Area Worship and meetings.
+all churches come together regularly for Area Worship and meetings.

-Churches of the group, listed below are accessible on-line via the HAEBEA website:
+All the churches of the group, listed below, are accessible on-line via the HAEBC website (www.haebea.org):

 Cheshunt Methodist / Christ Church, Waltham Cross LEP